-The Bank's proposal potentially benefits the Bank and its customers.
-The Bank and the Citibank Lenders usually require a down payment of at least 20 percent of the appraised value of a home.
-However, the Bank and the Citibank Lenders will accept smaller down payments if repayment of a mortgage is backed by mortgage insurance.
-Thus, customers benefit from mortgage insurance because it enables them to make small down payments on the purchases of their homes.
+The Bank's proposal potentially benefits the Bank and borrowers.
+Borrowers benefit from mortgage insurance because it enables them to make small down payments on the purchases of their homes.
 They have the option of paying the higher monthly costs associated with low down payments, or paying a larger down payment.
-The Bank's involvement in mortgage reinsurance should not diminish customers' ability to obtain optional mortgage insurance, and may even increase competition and promote the availability of mortgage insurance at competitive rates.
+The Bank's involvement in mortgage reinsurance should not diminish borrowers' ability to obtain optional mortgage insurance, and may even increase competition and promote the availability of mortgage insurance at competitive rates.

 The Bank's proposal also benefits the Bank because it provides the Bank flexibility in structuring its activities to obtain new sources of credit-related business and income.
-Not only will the Bank be able to engage in credit activity by originating or acquiring loans and loan participations, but it will also be able to reinsure loans it originated, acquired, or services for others.
+Not only will the Bank be able to engage in credit activity by originating or acquiring loans and loan participations, but it will also be able to reinsure loans it originated or acquired as well as loans it services for others.
 This will provide the Bank an alternative vehicle for managing its mortgage-related risk exposure and achieving risk objectives.
 In addition, as described below, the Bank's proposal will enable the Bank to use its existing credit staff and credit expertise to generate additional revenues.

-3. Risks Similar in Nature to Those Already Assumed by National Banks activities of underwriting, servicing, participating in and reinsuring mortgage loans.
+3. Risks Similar in Nature to Those Already Assumed by National Banks

+National banks are already authorized to reinsure credit-related insurance, including mortgage insurance.22 The risks a national bank assumes in reinsuring mortgage insurance in the manner proposed by the Bank are essentially the same type as the risks associated with the permissible activities of underwriting, servicing, participating in and reinsuring mortgage loans.
 Through the proposed reinsurance activities, the Subsidiary will assume credit risks in mortgage loans.
-With respect to the reinsurance of mortgage insurance on loans made or purchased by the Bank or the Citibank Lenders, the Subsidiary's risks are similar to risks that would be incurred by the Bank or a Citibank Lender on a loan with a high loan-to-value ratio not covered by mortgage insurance or through purchases of participations in the Bank's loans.
-With respect to the reinsurance of mortgage insurance on loans serviced by the Bank or the Citibank Lenders, the Subsidiary's risks are similar to risks that would be incurred by the Bank in the purchase of a participation interest in mortgage loans made by a third party, or incurred by the Bank in the acquisition of servicing rights to a portfolio of mortgage loans.
-These risks also are similar to risks assumed when reinsuring the Bank's and the Citibank Lenders' mortgage loans.
+These Subsidiary risks are similar to risks that would be incurred by the Bank in the purchase of a participation interest in mortgage loans made by a third party, or incurred by the Bank in the acquisition of servicing rights to a portfolio of mortgage loans.
+These risks also are similar to risks assumed when reinsuring the Bank's and its affiliates' mortgage loans.